 Recently, my day didn’t go as planned again—the third day in a row that my expected work output took a nosedive into oblivion.
 The first day, it felt like an unexpected vacation.
-On day 2, I sighed, rearranged my schedule to accommodate others, spent a little extra one-on-one birthday time with a teenage granddaughter, and managed to squeak in writing a blog.
+On day 2, I sighed, rearranged my schedule to accommodate others, spent a little extra one-on-one birthday time with a grandchild, and managed to squeak in writing a blog.
 Today—day 3—I was too frustrated to write, too antsy to relax, and couldn’t even find the incentive to do or all the household things that I’d been putting off.

 I felt justified in complaining, “I’m sick of letting things outside of myself dictate what my day will be like.”

 I’m quite sure Rudyard wasn’t a stay-at-home mom, but his advice—knowing where, what, and who to delight in—is a necessary ingredient to beat the frustrations these moms have when they try to complete a to-do list.
 That’s not where I am now, however.
 I’m at a stage of life where I have freedom from the constant clatter of little ones’ needs, yet I still find it easier—tempting—to go with the flow of whatever the day brings rather than push toward a goal that belongs only to me.
 Writing my next book is a good example of the kind of project that is easy to put on the back burner when: